Here are 101 ways to save a dollar a day. Check out the list and see if you can use some of these ideas each day to start saving money.

 27. Spend a few minutes calling your cable company to renegotiate your bill.

 28. Learn to groom your own dog.
 A youtube.com video can help you with this.

 29. Use cash instead of a credit card and you are already saving by not having to pay interest.

-30. Take one survey a day on sites such as Swagbucks to earn gift cards you can use on future retail store purchases, thus saving you money you would spend out of pocket.
+30. Take one survey a day on sites such as Swagbucks to earn gift cards you can use on future retail store purchases, thus saving you the money you would normally spend out of pocket.